rongfengliang/gitbase2postgresql/README.md

-# use Singer tap-mysql migrate date to postgresql
+# use Singer tap-mysql migrate data to postgresql

 ## how to running